 Savings bank loses lawsuit over its red

-Comment: The commercialisation of our sensations is progressing, after all, colour is nothing but a sensation within us.
-When will pain, anger, sadness and other feelings become protectable, when will we have to pay royalties to Hollywood for love?
-Thoughts are free, as the saying goes - we should remember that.
+Comment: The commercialisation of our feelings is progressing, colour is nothing other than a feeling within us.
+When will pain, anger, sadness and other feelings become protectable, when will we have to pay a licence fee to Hollywood for love?
+As the saying goes, thoughts are free - we should remember that.

 Images: Christian Louboutin: Wikipedia/Christian Louboutin Documentary, Tiffany: Wikimedia Commons/Adriana Górak, Shoes: arte France, UPS: Wikimedia Commons/Magnus Manske, PostIt: Wikimedia Commons/Disk Depot